Great Barrington Declaration

-The Great Barrington Declaration was an open letter published in October 2020 in response to the COVID-19 pandemic and lockdowns.
-It claimed harmful COVID-19 lockdowns could be avoided via the fringe notion of "focused protection", by which those most at risk could purportedly be kept safe while society otherwise took no steps to prevent infection.
-The envisaged result was herd immunity within three months, as SARS-CoV-2 swept through the population.
-Authored by Sunetra Gupta of the University of Oxford, Jay Bhattacharya of Stanford University, and Martin Kulldorff of Harvard University, it was drafted at the American Institute for Economic Research (AIER) in Great Barrington, Massachusetts, signed there on 4 October 2020, and published on 5 October.
+The Great Barrington Declaration is an open letter published in October 2020 in response to the COVID-19 pandemic and lockdowns.
+It claimed that COVID-19 lockdowns could be avoided via the fringe notion of "focused protection", by which those most at risk of dying from an infection could purportedly be kept safe while society otherwise took no steps to prevent infection.
+The envisaged result was herd immunity as SARS-CoV-2 swept through the population.

+Signed by Sunetra Gupta of the University of Oxford, Jay Bhattacharya of Stanford University, and Martin Kulldorff of Harvard University, it was sponsored by the American Institute for Economic Research (AIER), a libertarian free-market think tank associated with climate change denial.
+The declaration was drafted in Great Barrington, Massachusetts, signed there on 4 October 2020, and published on 5 October.
 At the time, COVID-19 vaccines were considered to be months away from general availability.
 The document presumed that the disease burden of mass infection could be tolerated, that any infection would confer long term sterilizing immunity, and it made no mention of physical distancing, masks, contact tracing, or long COVID, which has left patients with debilitating symptoms months after the initial infection.